 KOHO has three different account tiers — Easy, Essential, and Extra — each with unique benefits and cash back options.

 The KOHO Easy tier is the basic account and is free.
-It rewards you with 1% cash back on groceries, bills & services, and you can even get extra cash back at selected merchants.
+It rewards you with 1% cash back on groceries and transportation and you can even get extra cash back at selected merchants.

 The KOHO Essential tier has a monthly fee of $4 per month or $48 per year and even comes with a 30-day free trial.
-As with KOHO Easy, you’ll earn 1% cash back on groceries, bills and services, however, you also earn an additional .25% cash back on all other purchases, and you’ll also enjoy extra cash back at participating merchants.
+As with KOHO Easy, you’ll earn 1% cash back on groceries and transportation, however, you also earn an additional .25% cash back on all other purchases, and you’ll also enjoy extra cash back at participating merchants.

 The KOHO Extra tier is the premium account and will cost you $84 annually or $9 per month.
-At this tier you earn an impressive 2% cash back on groceries, bills and services, as well as on eating and drinking (which means almost all your food spending is covered!).
+At this tier you earn an impressive 2% cash back on groceries and transportation, as well as on eating and drinking (which means almost all your food spending is covered!).
 You also get 0.5% cash back on all other purchases, with some bonus cash back at select merchants.